By Eloiza Domingo, Executive Director, Head of Engagement, Diversity & Inclusion

 While we have many opportunities for improvement, I’m proud of Astellas’ award-winning program already in place.
 Our seven employee impact groups (EIGs) for African American, Asian, Hispanic, LGBTQ, military, disabled and women employees and their allies integrate company leadership and build support at all levels of the organization.
 These groups advise the business and enrich cultural education within Astellas.
 Their voices are taken seriously, their priorities valued.
 The progress we have made to date has been a grass-roots movement with senior leadership endorsement and participation.

 It is upon this strong foundation that we will build and grow our D&I practice to be the gold standard in our industry.
-Through my new role as a board member of Elevate, a nonprofit organization that supports the growth and effectiveness of employee groups such as our EIGs, I’m looking forward to collaborating with other D&I leaders and seeking new ideas that can help Astellas deliver value to patients, our employees and the communities where we work and live.
+Through my role as a board member of Elevate, a nonprofit organization that supports the growth and effectiveness of employee groups such as our EIGs, I’m looking forward to collaborating with other D&I leaders and seeking new ideas that can help Astellas deliver value to patients, our employees and the communities where we work and live.

 Ultimately, collaboration and openness will be prerequisites for our industry to evolve to best serve the needs of our increasingly diverse patient population.
 By leveraging our differences and uniting our collective strengths, we have the opportunity to make a sustained impact in the lives of patients.